UWA PLUS

 Autism: diagnostic features and assessment approaches in children (6-16 years)

-Students who undertake this microcredential will gain the knowledge required to identify key diagnostic features of autism, and to distinguish between neurotypical and neurodivergent development, in childhood (6-16 years).
+Students who undertake this micro-credential will gain the knowledge required to identify key diagnostic between neurotypical and neurodivergent development, in childhood (6-16 years) and to identify key diagnostic features of autism in school-aged children and adolescents.
 The course also considers the range of assessment methods and tools that may be used to gather clinical information required for an autism diagnostic assessment in children and young people, and explores the importance of this information for diagnostic evaluations.

 Upon successful completion, you'll receive: